About the International Forum for Democratic Studies

 John K. Glenn is senior director of the International Forum for Democratic Studies, where he oversees and develops the Forum’s cross-cutting analytical and research activity in areas including transnational kleptocracy, the integrity of the information space, emerging technology, and countering authoritarian influence.
 Prior to joining NED, Dr. Glenn served as policy director at the U.S. Global Leadership Coalition and director of foreign policy at the German Marshall Fund of the United States.
 He also serves an adjunct professor at the Elliott School for International Relations at George Washington University, where he teaches the graduate seminar on transatlantic relations, and holds a Ph.D. and M.A. in sociology from Harvard University.
 Follow him on Twitter @JKGinDC.

-Maya Recanati is a program assistant at the International Forum for Democratic Studies, where she supports the emerging technology and information space integrity portfolios.
+Maya Recanati is an assistant program officer at the International Forum for Democratic Studies, where she supports the emerging technology and information space integrity portfolios.
 Prior to NED, she worked as a Privacy Program and Policy Analyst at Venable LLP, helping clients develop processes and policies that better protect consumer privacy.
 Maya holds a B.A. in Middle Eastern Studies from Dartmouth College and an M.Sc. in International Relations from the London School of Economics and Political Science.

 Christopher Walker is vice president for studies and analysis at the National Endowment for Democracy (NED), a private, nonprofit foundation dedicated to the growth and strengthening of democratic institutions around the world.
 In this capacity, he oversees the department responsible for NED’s multifaceted analytical work.
 He is an expert on authoritarian regimes, and has been at the forefront of the discussion on authoritarian influence on open systems, including through what he terms “sharp power.”
 His articles have appeared in numerous publications, including the Financial Times, Wall Street Journal, New York Times, Washington Post, Foreign Affairs, and the Journal of Democracy.
 He is co-editor (with Larry Diamond and Marc Plattner) of the edited volume Authoritarianism Goes Global: The Challenge to Democracy (Johns Hopkins University Press, 2016), and co-editor (with Jessica Ludwig) of the report Sharp Power: Rising Authoritarian Influence (NED’s International Forum for Democratic Studies, 2017) and Sharp Power and Democratic Resilience (International Forum for Democratic Studies, 2021).
 Follow him on Twitter @Walker_CT.